protono/hello-algo/algos.md

 }
 ```

-11.5.5. tail recursion optimization
+#### 11.5.5 tail recursion optimization

 **With some inputs, quicksort can take up a lot of space**.
 Take the completely reversed input array as an example.
 Since the length of the right sub-array is $0$ after each round of pivot division, the height of the recursive tree will reach $n-1$.
 At this time, a stack frame space of $O(n)$ size needs to be occupied.

-In order to prevent the accumulation of stack frame space, we can compare the lengths of the two sub-arrays after each round of pivot sorting, and only recurse on the shorter sub-arrays.
+In order to prevent the accumulation of stack frame space, we can compare the lengths of the two sub-arrays after each round of pivot sorting, **and only recurse on the shorter sub-arrays**.
 Since the length of the shorter subarray does not exceed $n/2$, this approach ensures that the recursion depth does not exceed $log\,n$, thus optimizing the worst-case space complexity to $O(log\,n)$.

 ```zig
 // quicksort (tail recursive optimization)